cidgoh/VIRUS-MVP/README.md

 A tabular subset of fields for a single VOI/VOC, modified from the application data used to generate the heatmap and histogram views.
-You can alternate between VOI/VOI by clicking on the heatmap cells.
+You can alternate between variants by clicking on the heatmap cells.

 ![table_interface]